 Helpful Information About Tooth Extractions From A Fairhope, AL Dentist

 Sometimes, there is simply no way to save a tooth and it must be extracted.
 There are quite a few different situations that may require extraction.
 For instance, if a tooth is damaged beyond repair, it may need to be pulled.
 Sometimes people are born with too many teeth.
 In these situations, removing extra teeth can help create more room in the mouth to prevent problems with overcrowding.
 Another common reason people need to have a tooth extracted is due to infection.
-Fortunately, when you work with a knowledgeable Fairhope, AL dentist, you will get the information you need to determine whether or not you need to have your tooth pulled.
+Fortunately, when you work with a knowledgeable Fairhope, AL dentist like Dr. Phillip Greer of Sweet Water Dentistry, you will get the information you need to determine whether or not you need to have your tooth pulled.

 The Difference Between Surgical Extractions And Simple Extractions

-Surgical extractions, on the other hand, are usually performed under general anesthesia.
+Surgical extractions: You will first be numbed in the are necessary.
 The dentist first cuts into the gum.
 Once the initial incision has been made, the tooth is then cut into smaller pieces and removed.
 There is usually no pain associated with either type of procedure.
 Most patients report only feeling a slight amount of pressure as the tooth is extracted.

-For more information on tooth extractions or to schedule an appointment to discuss your concerns, don't hesitate to reach out to Dr. Phillip Greer of Sweet Water Dentistry, your Fairhope, AL dentist today.
+For more information on tooth extractions or to schedule an appointment to discuss your concerns, don't hesitate to reach out to Dr. Phillip Greer at Sweet Water Dentistry, your Fairhope, AL dentist today at 251-550-7770.